RPegoud/MachineLearningBlog/content/post/temporal_differerence_learning/index.md

     image: https://github.githubassets.com/images/modules/logos_page/GitHub-Mark.png
 ---

+*Disclaimer: most of the theoretical parts of this article are based on Reinforcement Learning: an Introduction by Sutton and Barto.
+It is higly recommended to read or have read up to chapter 8 to better grasp the concepts introduced here.*

 *The full code for this experiment is available in the following [GitHub repo](https://github.com/RPegoud/Temporal-Difference-learning/tree/main)*

 In this article, we'll compare different kinds of **TD algorithms** in a custom Grid World.